engg1340-project-group30/ez-money/README.md

 Example:
 `username.txt`
 Shumin
 Marco
 Lavender

 Then the files created for the users are
-- Shumin.txt
+  * Shumin.txt
-- Marco.txt
+  * Marco.txt
-- Lavender.txt
+  * Lavender.txt

 The program starts by loading values into the current user's object from the user's file.
 At the end of execution, the updated values are overwritten into the same user's file.

-## How does the system meet project requirements?
+## How does the System meet Project Requirements?
 1. Dynamic Memory Management- The use of a class and vectors allows for any number of users with their data being stored independently.
 This data can be of different sizes for different users and can be as large as required.
 2. File Input/Output- As described above, we use .txt files to load values into the attributes of the current object and write updated values into the user's file.
 3. Data Manipulation- The system can add, delete, and edit any record (Please refer to the features heading for details).
 Moreover, the Statistics feature processes the data to give meaningful insights to the user.
 4. Program Codes in Multiple Files- The code for the system is divided into 3 files which implement the class and ensure chronological execution.
 We have implemented a makefile to generate the executable to run the system.
 5. Proper Indentation and Naming Styles- Variables, files, and functions have been named based on their utility.
 This ensures better code readability and understanding.
 Coding the system was much simpler with these meaningful names.
 6. In code documentation- Comments have been included to describe the usage of every function.
 Further comments have been included where explanation is required.
 Variables have been given mnemonic names such that their utility is clear without comments.

+## Potential to Improve
+> Dynamism is a function of change
+> <cite>Hillary Clinton</cite>

+- The ideal system should be able to read Date of transaction from the user's computer.
+The user should not be required to input date manually but the C++ STL lacks this implementation.
+Our solution is to make use of **ctime**
+- Displaying graphs for Statistics for a better user experience.
+This can be implemented using Boost Python and matplotlib.
+There are other libraries for the same as well.